sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

   - Total number of views of the manage code monitor page
   - Total number of clicks on the code monitor email search link

-- CTA metrics
+- CTA usage data
+  - Browser extension
     - Total number of users who viewed the "install browser extension" CTA on the file page
     - Total number of users who clicked the "install browser extension" CTA on the file page
     - Total number of users who viewed the "install browser extension" CTA on the search page
     - Total number of users who clicked the "install browser extension" CTA on the search page
     - Total number of views of the "install browser extension" CTA on the file page
     - Total number of clicks on the "install browser extension" CTA on the file page
     - Total number of views of the "install browser extension" CTA on the search page
     - Total number of clicks on the "install browser extension" CTA on the search page

 ## CIDR Range for Sourcegraph